Your digital presence is more important than ever and we are pleased to be able to continue to serve our customers and all their UX requirements.

 Conducting remote usability testing

-If we all have to stay home, this would be no different.
-Using screen sharing software and webcams, testers are able to test the website as if they were sat right next to you.
-By facilitating these sessions as usual, we are still able to ask questions and probe at suitable moments to gain those quality insights.
+By facilitating these sessions as usual, we are still able to ask questions and probe at suitable moments to gain those high-quality insights.

 Observing live usability testing remotely

-As you would if observing testing in the proper research lab, you see the website being tested (complete with eyetracking if on a laptop), a head and shoulders shot of the tester and hear the session audio.
+As you would if observing testing in the proper research lab, you see the website being tested, a head and shoulders shot of the tester and hear the session audio.

 Between sessions, there is the opportunity to catch up with the facilitator, feed back on the testing session and adapt the day to get the insights you need.

-Even if attending the research lab is not an option, observing research as it happens is an incredibly important part of the usability testing process.
+Observing research as it happens is still an incredibly important part of the usability testing process.
 Why?

 - It enables greater insight into user issues as you can both watch users’ behaviours and hear their attitudes